Kid, Huwag Kang Susuko

 Kid, Huwag Kang Susuko is a 1987 Philippine martial arts drama film directed by Peque Gallaga and Lore Reyes.
 The film stars Richard Gomez as the title role.
 The film is a Philippine rendition of the 1984 movie The Karate Kid.

 The film is streaming online on YouTube.

+Synopsis

+Breaking away from his private and quiet life, Cesar "Sawie", a renowned karate master is teaching martial arts to poor children.
+His life of solitude has been disrupted when his rival enemy, Wyrlo forces him back to spotlight and challenges him for a one on one battle.